Production music: Non-exclusive libraries

 Non-exclusive production music libraries enable a composer to sign a non-exclusive agreement allowing the artist to license the same piece to other libraries and clients with the same non-exclusive agreement.
 In other words, their intellectual property (their composition) can be licensed to multiple clients simultaneously, provided that they are not contractually bound by an exclusive agreement with another company.
-The non-exclusive library doesn't own the rights outside of the licenses that are made by that library.
-Typically the library does not pay for the piece, and the artist doesn't get any payment until the piece is licensed at which point the library and the artist split the license fee equally.
+The non-exclusive library does not own the rights outside of the licenses that are made by that library.
+Typically the library does not pay for the piece, and the artist receives no payment until the piece is licensed, at which point the library and the artist split the license fee equally.
 Libraries typically require the artist to rename the piece in effect creating a unique art work for the library to register with their PRO (BMI, ASCAP, SESAC).
 Should the composer want to enter the piece into an exclusive agreement with a library or client, they would first need to remove that piece from all non-exclusive agreements.

 An advantage to using a non-exclusive library is the possible broad exposure through multiple outlets, and the ability of the artist to retain control.
 Conversely, if an artist sells their piece to an exclusive library they are paid upfront for the piece but the artist typically sells the publishing rights, hence losing control of the piece and future licensing fees.